-Inspired by an actual Nightline report, Destination Wedding, which debuts on Dec.
+Inspired by an actual Nightline report, Destination Wedding, which debuted on Dec.
 3, charts four women’s journeys as they discover that love is not an experiment easily confined to a timetable.
 Below is what others are saying:

 “It’s terrific!” – Candace Bushnell, New York Times bestselling author of Sex and the City and Is There Still Sex in the City?